ical4j/ical4j-user-guide/docs/getting-started.md

 ## iCal4j Zoneinfo Outlook

-If you have data compatibility concerns regarding recurring events, you might try using the [Zoneinfo Outlook](/zoneinfo-outlook) library.
+If you have data compatibility concerns regarding [timezones](/timezones), you might try using the [Zoneinfo Outlook](/zoneinfo-outlook) library.
 This provides an alternate set of timezone data that use simplified recurrence definitions.